- It takes two: five steps to amplifying your M&E brand partnership

 So we opened an online questionnaire (a challenge when just finding a 3G connection is a blessing) and took a walk around the vast expanse of IBC in search of marketing professionals.
 Wandering from hall to hall, we got to meet many interesting businesses in the media and entertainment industry and chat to their hard-working marketeers, with our aim being to see how they value different communication tools, from trade events, through to press releases and social media content.
 It turns out 62.5% of the marketeers in attendance at IBC2019 consider trade shows to be more effective than other marketing methods.

 Looking at the survey responses, we can see that thought leadership pieces, blogs and case studies are seen as the most effective types of content, followed by press releases and media alerts.
 Although social media came bottom of this ranking, 25% of respondents still chose this area as the most important content investment in 2020, with thought leadership/blog pieces leading the way with 31.25%.
-Interestingly, social media was chosen as a favourite and most frequently used source of information by the survey respondents.
+Interestingly, social media was chosen as a favorite and most frequently used source of information by the survey respondents.

 Last but not least, b2b marketers want their content strategy to result in lead generation.
 This is seen as both a challenge and opportunity for 2020.
 Are you ready?